 Our program is designed so students experience multiple genres and experiment with hybrid literary forms.
 Our aim is to offer a full immersion in what we call “literature in motion”—in the boundary-fluid nature of literary production.
 The workshop experience helps students gain confidence and acquire mastery in more than one genre, and our literature courses expose students to works from a variety of literary traditions.

-Adelphi University will offer the MFA in Creative Writing as a low-residency program effective Fall 2023.
-This means you will find our program more convenient and more flexible than ever—a combination of online, in-person and one-to-one instruction at our Manhattan Center.
+Adelphi University will offer the MFA in Creative Writing as a low-residency program, effective Fall 2023.
+The low-residency MFA in Creative Writing will combine online and campus-based instruction at Adelphi’s Brooklyn Center.

-Adelphi’s low-residency Creative Writing MFA is a two-year, 39-credit program ideal for students seeking multi-genre graduate coursework to study and write fiction, nonfiction, poetry and other emerging genres.
+Adelphi’s low-residency Creative Writing MFA is a two-year (39-credit) multi-genre program based out of Adelphi’s Brooklyn Center, located on the custom-built, modern campus of St. Francis College (SFC) at 179 Livingston Street.
+The program is ideal if you’re seeking multi-genre graduate coursework to study and write fiction, non-fiction, poetry, and other emerging genres.

-You’ll hone your literary craft in workshops and one-to-one mentorships, study the literatures of the world and begin to actively prepare for various careers in creative writing, literature, publishing and beyond.
-Each step of the way, our program prepares you for the life of a working writer—able to navigate today’s vibrant and shifting literary landscape.
+Students hone their literary craft in workshops and one-on-one mentorships; study the literatures of the world with our faculty; and begin to actively prepare themselves for various careers in creative writing, literature, publishing and beyond.
+Each step of the way, the program aims to prepare students for the life of a working writer, especially as they navigate today’s vibrant and shifting literary landscape.

 Small groups of students, working together with great writers and published authors, create an ideal atmosphere for artists to thrive, grow and find their own voices.